mstksg/inCode/copy/entries/monad-plus-1.md

 </aside>

 As a small note, the term/command "return"/`return` is shared by all monads.
-However, in general, monads don't ascribe any real conceptual "meaning" or "purpose" to return.
-For any old monad, it can mean whatever you want.
-However, in the context of MonadPlus, "return" has a very specific meaning:
+However, generally, monads don't ascribe any real conceptual "meaning" or "purpose" to return.
+For any old monad, it can mean whatever you want it to mean for that specific monad.
+However, in the context of MonadPlus, "return" has a very specific meaning: *succeed*.
-*succeed*.
 Because of this, "return" and "succeed" will be treated as synonyms in this article.

 ### MonadPlus examples